dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 :::

 These steps happen analogusly to the above description.
 When `ClaimOrRefreshNeuronFromAccount` is used, the NNS governance canister will automatically either claim the neuron if it doesn't exist yet or top it up if it exists.

+**Required permissions:** Anyone can make this call and top up a neuron, even if they do not have any permissions on the neuron.

 ### Modifying a neuron's state

-* **Start dissolving**: The neuron dissolve delay is like a kitchen timer that can only be turned in one direction.
-It can be arbitrarily increased, but only reduced by turning on dissolve mode and counting down.
-When the neuron is dissolving, its dissolve delay falls over time until it is either stopped or reaches zero.
-A neuron cannot vote (or earn rewards for voting) when its dissolve delay falls below six months.
-Once the dissolve delay reaches zero, it stops falling and the controlling principal can instruct the neuron to disburse.

-* **Stop dissolving**: A neuron that is dissolving can be instructed to stop, whereupon its dissolve delay stops falling with time.
-* **Increase dissolve delay**: The dissolve delay of a neuron can be increased up to a maximum of eight years.
+Recall from the section Neuron attributes, that a neuron has a dissolve delay and can be non-dissolving, dissolving, or dissolved.
+To switch between the diffent dissolve states or to increase the dissolve delay, use the `ManageNeuron` command `Configure`.
 ```
 type Configure = record { operation : opt Operation };
 type Operation = variant {